-Providing employee a benefit can be effective in retaining them, however the impact of tax on these benefits should be considered for both the deductibility to the corporation and the taxability and requirement to withhold for the employee.
+Providing employee benefits can be effective in retention tool, however the impact of tax on these benefits should be considered for both the deductibility to the corporation and the taxability and requirement to withhold for the employee.

 A benefit is a good or service an employer gives to an employee such as the free use of a property, the use of vehicles, health care plans and paying for courses.
 A benefit also includes an allowance or a reimbursement of an employee’s personal expenses.
 Whether or not a benefit is taxable depends on if there is an economic advantage and who the primary beneficiary of the benefit is.

 An allowance or an advance is any periodic or lump-sum amount paid to an employee on top of their salary to help the employee pay for anticipated expenses without having to support the expense.
 An allowance is generally a taxable benefit.
 This may be deductible to the employer, however the employee will need this reflected on the T4 issued by their employer and will have to pay tax on this benefit.

 As an employer, you have the following payroll responsibilities: